BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 The possibility to bet on whether there will be a Russia-Ukraine ceasefire before a certain video game comes out, feels intuitively ethically wrong and deeply distasteful.
 Fittingly the Kalshi ad read: **The world's gone mad, trade it.**
-It is, of course, also very dubious that the son of the President of the U.S. is an adviser of two of these markets.
+It is, of course, also very dubious that the son of the President of the U.S. is an adviser to two of these markets.

 ## An Invitation